cloudflare/r2-data-catalog-examples/pyspark-notebook/README.md

 **Step 4: Add your Token to an .env file**

-You could add the token directly to the Notebook if you'd like.
+You could add the token directly to the notebook if you'd like.
 But it's a good practice to keep these variables (especially the cloudflare API token!) in this `.env` to reduce the liklihood of accidentially sharing or revealing secrets.

 Copy and paste the following block into your shell to create an `.env` file.